 Can You Marry Someone Else on a Fiance Visa?
 Overview

 “Can you marry someone else on a fiancé visa?” is not the question that you should be thinking about at the time of your engagement.
-Undeniably, things do not always go as planned.
-Consequently, you may find yourself in a situation where you are contemplating marrying someone else.
+However, life is unpredictable, and situations can change.
+If you find yourself considering marrying someone other than your fiancé, it’s important to understand the implications of your visa status and explore your options.

 Understanding the Purpose of the Fiancé Visa

-What are My Options if I Don’t Marry My Fiancé?
+What Happens If I Don’t Marry My Fiancé?

 Usually, the K-1 fiancé visa is valid for six months.
 However, after you enter the U.S., you can stay in valid K-1 status for a maximum of 90 days.
 You cannot extend your status nor switch to another immigration category.
-You have 90-days to get married, under U.S. immigration law, .
-If within the 90-day period, you decide not to go through with the marriage, you can leave the U.S. There is no penalty for doing so.
-You will begin to accrue unlawful presence if you remain in the United States beyond 90 days.
+Under U.S. immigration law, you have 90-days to get married.
+If within the 90-day period, you or your fiancé decide not to go through with the marriage, you can leave the U.S. There is no penalty for doing so.
+You will begin to accrue unlawful presence if you remain in the United States beyond the expiration of your I-94.
 Consequently, if you spend more than 180 days, but less than one year, after your I-94 expires, you are barred from re-entering the United States, for three years.
 Furthermore, you will be barred for ten years, if you stay for more than one year.

 Once you overstay, you can be deported.
 If you encounter Immigration and Customs Enforcement (ICE) agents, you may be detained and issued a Notice to Appear in immigration court.
 You should not be looking to marry someone else to save you from immigration consequences.
 However, if you genuinely fall in love with someone and the relationship is heading towards marriage, you can win your immigration case.

 After the wedding to your second fiancé, he or she should file an I-130 petition.
 This petition is to establish the validity of the marriage.
-If United States Citizenship and Immigration Services (USCIS) approves your I-130 petition, the agency will send your file to the National Visa Center (NVC).
+If USCIS approves your I-130 petition, the agency will send your file to the National Visa Center (NVC).
 The NVC then assigns a case number and routes you file to the appropriate United States embassy or consulate.

 Subsequently, once the NVC has received your file and you have paid the appropriate fees, you should apply for a I-601A Provisional Waiver of Unlawful Presence.
 This is for you to be able to re-enter the U.S. after your interview.
 You must prove that you have a qualifying relative who will suffer extreme hardship if the waiver is not granted.
 It is very important that you do not leave the U.S. without the waiver, otherwise you could be stuck outside of the country.